mattyoung101/slingshot/README.md

       valid completions
 - Advanced indexing system
     - Graph-based (backwards BFS) automatic dependency tracking between SV documents
-        - Improves performance by only compiling the documents necessary to index a file
     - Asynchronous; does not block the main thread while indexing is active
+    - Implicit and explicit package import resolution
-- Project-wide Go to Definition support
+- Project-wide "go to definition" action support
   - _Brand new and highly experimental!_
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root